 Am I a candidate for contact lenses?

 You may be a candidate for contact lenses if you require vision correction lenses and are looking for a non-surgical alternative to eyeglasses.
-To find out if contacts are right for you, schedule an appointment with your Moderne Eye optometrist.
+To find out if contacts are right for you, schedule an appointment with you eye doctor.

 What should I expect when I am fitted for contact lenses?

-Your Moderne Eye optometrist will conduct a thorough eye exam and prescribe a contact lens brand and power based on the results of your eye exam and your frequency of wear.
-You’ll be fitted with a free trial pair of lenses before you leave the office and asked to return for a follow up visit several days or several weeks later to evaluate the fit and vision with the trial contact lenses.
+Your eye doctor will conduct a thorough eye exam and prescribe a contact lens brand and power based on the results of your eye exam and your frequency of wear.
+You’ll be fitted with a trial pair of lenses before you leave the office and asked to return for a follow-up visit several days or weeks later.

 How should I care for my eyes and contacts after my appointment?